Empresa de China: First advances

-Spanish expansion across the Pacific came finally with the expedition of Miguel López de Legazpi and the discovery of the tornaviaje by his navigator Andrés de Urdaneta, which allowed to link the newly conquered Philippines to New Spain.
+Spanish expansion across the Pacific came finally with the expedition of Miguel López de Legazpi and the discovery of the tornaviaje (return route from the Philippines to Mexico) by his navigator Andrés de Urdaneta, which allowed the connection of the newly conquered Philippines to New Spain.
 Although the main goal was gaining access to the Asian spice trade, many of the expeditioners were fresh from the conquest of America and saw the archipelago as the first step to initiate the conquest of the nearby China.
-As small contingents of Spaniards had been enough to kickstart the fall of the Aztec and Inca empires with native help, they believed the same scheme could be applied to China by securing the help of local Chinese, Japanese and Filipino allies.
-Legazpi himself choose Manila over Cebú as the Spanish base of operations due to its closeness to the Chinese trade routes.
+As small contingents of Spaniards had been enough to kickstart the fall of the Aztec and Inca Empires with native help, they believed the same scheme could be applied to China by securing the help of local ethnic Chinese, Japanese, and Austronesian allies.
+Legazpi himself chose Manila over Cebu as the Spanish base of operations due to its closeness to the Chinese trade routes.

 An early report was sent to Viceroy Martín Enríquez de Almanza by Martín de Rada, one of the first western ambassadors to mainland China, in 1569.
 After his visit to the country, Rada stated that, even if China was densely populated, its population was not warlike and depended heavily on their numbers and fortifications for defense, hence it would not be necessary to gather a large Spanish army to subdue them.
 However, Rada advised for a campaign as peaceful as possible, based on persuasion and evangelization.

 In 1575, after the Battle of Manila against the Chinese pirate Limahong, the Spanish Empire and the Ming dynasty built diplomatic bridges.
 Martín de Rada was sent to Fujian as part of a delegation with the goal of negotiating a Spanish settlement in Chinese soil like the Portuguese Macau.
 The project was fruitless, after which the governor of the Philippines, Francisco de Sande, opted to send letters to King Philip II proposing to attack China, claiming that 4,000-6,000 soldiers would suffice and that the effort would be helped by the tyranny to which the Chinese were subjected.
-However, Philip stated in 1577 that such plan was not convenient at the moment and ordered Sande to cultivate the Ming's friendship.
+However, Philip stated in 1577 that such a plan was not convenient at the moment and ordered Sande to cultivate the Ming's friendship.
 A similar suggestion reached Spain the following year by the hand of Diego García de Palacio, oídor of Guatemala, who proposed to begin a military route from Spain to the Philippines through Honduras, hoping to build a garrison strong enough to pacify the archipelago and make possible to take China as well.
 His plans were ignored.
+Sande's successor Gonzalo Ronquillo de Peñalosa also revisited the enterprise.